-I am member of STAT and the CNHC which is a register approved by the Professional Standards Authority for Health and Social Care.
-I have a current PVG, Disclosure Scotland certificate.
+I am member of STAT and I have a current PVG, Disclosure Scotland certificate.

 I have a B.Sc.
 Hons. in Medical Cell Biology and Biochemistry, a Ph.D and a PGCE for Science teaching.

 My research career in Medical Cell Biology and subsequent career as a Secondary School Biology teacher have informed my understanding and continuing professional development (CPD) of the Alexander Technique .